 Patients whose native language is not English can attend English as a Second Language classes with one of our ESL teachers.
 Once a student reaches intermediate to advanced level of English proficiency, he or she may transition to complete their academic courses in English.

-Bilingual instruction is available to Spanish-speaking and French-speaking patients who want to complete their school work in their native language.
-There are also some countries which provide online educational resources in their native languages.
+Bilingual instruction is available to Spanish-speaking and French-speaking patients who want to complete their schoolwork in their native language.

 ACT and SAT exams

 An important milestone in many high school students’ educational careers is taking the ACT or SAT college entrance exams.
-We make sure high schools students have access to preparatory and test-taking services while they are at St. Jude if they are unable to access these supports through their community school .
+We make sure high school students have access to preparatory and test-taking services while they are at St. Jude if they are unable to access these supports through their community school .

 Preparation for ACT or SAT exams has two parts: The application process and study/preparation for the actual exam.

 Due to fatigue and treatment schedules, our patients usually need accommodations such as extra time or taking the test over multiple days.
-In order for that to happen, certain documentation must be included in the application.
-St. Jude School Program staff can help you organize these materials and fill out the application so your child receives the accommodations.
+For that to happen, certain documentation must be included in the application.
+St. Jude School Program staff can help you organize these materials and fill out the application, so your child receives the accommodations.

-School Advocacy Coordinators are available to meet with families to provide education about the potential effects of diagnosis and treatment on school and learning, assess for transition related school needs, and help families understand their rights as it pertains to special education law.
-The school advocacy coordinator serves as a contact to school personnel in order to advocate for the educational needs of patients who are transitioning off treatment or long-term survivors who need extra support.
+School Advocacy Coordinators are available to meet with families to provide education about the potential effects of diagnosis and treatment on school and learning, assess for transition related school needs, and help families understand their rights as it pertains to educational law.
+The school advocacy coordinator serves as a contact to school personnel in order to advocate for the educational needs of patients who are attending their community school.
 The school advocacy coordinator:

-- Ensures educators understand the effects of treatment on learning and are aware of services and strategies that will help patients to be successful in learning
+- Ensures educators understand the effects of diagnosis and treatment on school and learning and are aware of services and strategies that will help patients to be successful in learning

-- Help patients and families understand academic manifestations of hematological and oncological diseases
+- Help patients and families understand school needs of students with catastrophic illnesses

 - Partner with school districts to provide disease education and awareness to staff and students